smesgr9000/VCS-SD-TV-Mod/Readme.md

 U1 | Texas Instruments CD4053BM | 1 |

 ### coil configuration
 Coil L8/L8a1 should be trimable around 2µH.
 If L8a1 is not used both pads must be bridged!
-If skipped the circuit is open and will not work.
+If this step is skipped the circuit is open and will not work.
 Be aware there are two possible combinations of holes.
-The pin 1 next to X4 should be connected.
-Depending on the coil you could use either the pin labled 2
+The pin 1 next to X4 should always be connected.
+Depending on the coil you could either use the pin labled 2
 (for Coilcraft 148-series or the Atari coil) or the pin further in (for Coilcraft 148-series).
-The pin in between is a for stability only and is not connected to any other component.
+The pin in between is for stability only and is not connected to any other component.
 All coils should be placed axial, otherwise it will not fit under the shield.
 The Coilcraft 143 is the easiest to install.

-If you want to use Coilcraft 148 the top pin could be bent and the other pin connected via cable or another pin header.
+If you want to use Coilcraft 148 the top pin could be bent and the other pin connected via cable or via a pin header.
 You may want to use some glue to fix it down.

-If you want to use the original Atari coil with metal housing use two or three pin headers and additionally could use both pads to fix it down.
+If you want to use the original Atari coil with metal housing use two or three pin headers.
+Additionally you may want to use both pads to fix it down.
 Please check if you have a setup were two coils where installed in parallel (one was located on the bottom of the Atari board).

 ### cable pinout